 William J. Kirwin, after retiring from the Department of English Language and Literature in 1984, continued his collaboration with G.M.
-Story in Newfoundland language and supervision of graduate students.
+Story in Newfoundland language and supervision of graduate students nearly until his death in 2016.

 He assisted in planning a research unit to maintain the various collections in the English Department and in establishing the English Language Research Centre, formally approved in May, 1986.
 At the first meeting of the language caucus, he was elected chairman of the Centre.